hotbso/landing_rate/README.md

 Unfortunately fields "displacement" and "threshold" are mostly relevant for default markings and of not much use for payware sceneries with their own textures.
-(Per documentation of ADE it should be: threshold = beginning of rw, displacement = distance from beginning to landing thr.)
+(Per documentation of ADE it should be: threshold = beginning of rw, displacement = distance from beginning to landing threshold).
 Some specify coordinates of the landing threshold, some the beginning of the runway.
-Both combined with a displacement either from threshold to beginning, the other way round or totally random.
+The displacement may be missing or totally random.

 As we want to report height above threshold and distance from threshold there is obviously a problem.